rexhil/Ledger-and-billing-system/README.md

 # Ledger-and-billing-system
 Ledger and Billing report For travel agency, Build on electron framework for cross platform implementation.
+Used sqlite database for storing data.

 ## Installation